Rent (musical): Original Broadway production

 Due to its overwhelming popularity and the need for a larger theater, Rent moved to Broadway's previously derelict Nederlander Theatre on 41st Street on April 29, 1996.
 On Broadway, the show achieved critical acclaim and word-of-mouth popularity.
 The production's ethnically diverse principal cast originally included Taye Diggs, Wilson Jermaine Heredia, Jesse L. Martin, Idina Menzel, Adam Pascal, Anthony Rapp, Daphne Rubin-Vega and Fredi Walker.

 The production's controversial topics and innovative pricing, including same day-of-performance $20 tickets, helped to increase the popularity of musical theater amongst the younger generation.
 The production was nominated for ten Tony Awards in 1996 and won four: Best Musical, Best Book, Best Original Score and Best Performance by a Featured Actor in a Musical (Heredia).

 On April 24, 2006, the original Broadway cast reunited for a one-night performance of the musical at the Nederlander Theatre.
 This performance raised over $2,000,000 for the Jonathan Larson Performing Arts Foundation, Friends In Deed and New York Theatre Workshop.
 Former cast members were invited, and many from prior tours and former Broadway casts appeared, performing an alternate version of "Seasons of Love" as the finale of the performance.

-Rent closed on September 7, 2008, after a 12-year run and 5,123 performances, making it the seventh-longest-running Broadway show at that time, and currently the eleventh-longest-running Broadway show.
+Rent closed on September 7, 2008, after a 12-year run and 5,123 performances, making it the seventh-longest-running Broadway show at that time, and currently the twelfth-longest-running Broadway show.
 The production grossed over $280 million.

 Original cast ensemble members Rodney Hicks and Gwen Stewart returned to the cast at the time of the Broadway closing.
 Hicks played Benny and Stewart played the role she created, the soloist in the song "Seasons of Love".
 In addition, actress Tracie Thoms joined the cast at the end of the run playing Joanne, the role she portrayed in the 2005 film version.
 The last Broadway performance was filmed and screened in movie theaters as Rent: Filmed Live on Broadway in September 2008.
 It was released on DVD and Blu-ray formats on February 3, 2009.